Lecture 05: Probability and Statistical Inference

 • Can use t distribution to ask questions like:

-We want to test if the mean fish length in I3 differs from 240mm.
+We want to test if the mean needle length on one side differs from 15mm.

 Activity: Define hypotheses and identify assumptions